Opequon Creek

-Opequon Creek (historically also Opecken) is an approximately 35 mile tributary stream of the Potomac River.
+Opequon Creek (historically also Opecken) is an approximately 35 mi tributary stream of the Potomac River.
 It was originally known by the Indians and settlers as a river and was historically called Opequon River as a result It flows into the Potomac northeast of Martinsburg in Berkeley County, West Virginia, and its source lies northwest of the community of Opequon at the foot of Great North Mountain in Frederick County, Virginia.
 The Opequon forms part of the boundary between Frederick and Clarke counties in Virginia and also partially forms the boundary between Berkeley and Jefferson counties in West Virginia's Eastern Panhandle.

 Opequon is a name derived from an unidentified local Native American language.

 Tributaries

 Streams are listed from south (headwaters) to the north (mouth).